xpack/web-jekyll/pages/core/xpm/cli/init.md

 Create the xPack using a template.
 The template itself is an xPack with a specific code that implements a template API.

-Example: Create a project in an interractive session by answering lots of questions:
+Example: Create a project in an interactive session by answering lots of questions:

 ```console